BrodaNoel/cv/README.md

 ## Languages
 * Spanish - Native speaker
 * English
   * Writing: I have no problems to chat and keep a written communication.
-In my last 6 years I have been working using JIRA and talking by chat to keep my team in sync. (coworkers mainly from NYC and Orlando)
+In my last 6 years, I have been working using JIRA and talking by chat to keep my team in sync. (coworkers mainly from NYC and Orlando)
-  * Speaking & Listening: When talking about technical stufs, I have no problem, but, I feel like my vocabulary is not big as I would like it to be, so sometimes, in small talks or non-technical-talks, I find myself stuck, but not a big deal.
+  * Speaking & Listening: When talking about technical stuff, I have no problem, but, I feel like my vocabulary is not big as I would like it to be, so sometimes, in small talks or non-technical-talks, I find myself stuck, but not a big deal.

 ## Contact
 Mail to brodanoel@gmail.com.

-Please, in the subject, add `[Remote Work]`, for example: `[Remove Work] Proposal from X company`.
+Please, on the subject, add `[Remote Work]`, for example: `[Remove Work] Proposal from X company`.
 If not, I'll move the email to SPAM folder (but, before doing it, I'll read it).

 ## Do you want to stalk a little bit?
 * GitHub #1: @BrodaNoel (for personal projects)